kcgrimes/grimes-simple-revive/README.md

 ## Grimes Simple Revive

-Created with user-friendliness and quality assurance in mind, Grimes Simple Revive is a Revive script for ArmA 3 that sets itself apart from other Revive Scripts due to the fact that it is exceptionally organized and simplified for ease-of-use by mission editors of all levels.
-Although this script contains a variety of features on top of its original action-based Revive System, all features, in addition to already having default values set, are organized by relevancy in a simple way that allows editors to adapt this script to their mission.
+Created with user-friendliness and quality assurance in mind, Grimes Simple Revive is a Revive script for Arma 3 that sets itself apart from other Revive Scripts due to the fact that it is exceptionally organized and simplified for ease-of-use by mission editors of all levels, while still offering unique features.
+Although this script contains a variety of features on top of its original action-based Revive System, all features, in addition to already having default values set, are organized by relevancy in a simple way that allows editors to adapt this script to their mission, including enabling/disabling features as desired.

 Highlights:
-* Singleplayer (SP), Multiplayer (MP), Dedicated Server, & Join-In-Progress (JIP) Support
+* Singleplayer (SP), Multiplayer (MP), PvP/TvT/COOP, Save/Load, Dedicated Server, & Join-In-Progress (JIP) Support
-	* For SP, simply run your SP mission as an MP Host.
+	* For SP, consider running your SP mission as an MP Host.
 This allows for the use of parameters anyway, allowing you to make your mission more diverse!
-* Minimal setup required, quick and easy installation
+* Minimal setup required; quick and easy installation
-* Integrated value checking system to ensure the script is being utilized effectively
+* Integrated parameter validation system to ensure the script is being utilized effectively
-* Revive your teammates, whether they are players or AI
+* Revive your teammates, whether they are players or AI, including in water
 * Drag & Carry players and AI, whether they are your teammates or not
 * Load incapacitated teammates into vehicles, and Unload them at your destination
+* AI will operate in a guard-rescuer pair to realistically navigate to and revive teammates (even when vehicles are involved)
+	* AI inclusion is by side and requires no extra work, and individual exclusions from the script can be made by name
-* Utilization of the stock Respawn Menu for use of multiple respawn points
+* Integrate with your respawn settings: works with all respawn types, including the highly recommended Respawn Menu for respawn point selection
-* Available limitless Mobile Respawn Vehicle and Squad Leader Respawn systems
+* Available Mobile Respawn Vehicle (MRV) and Squad Leader Respawn systems which include optional markers
-* Utilization of BIS functions and dialogs wherever possible to be as stock as possible
+* Utilization of BI functions and dialogs wherever possible to be as stock and fast as possible
+* Available immersive options such as black screen and muting ACRE2/TFAR while incapacitated
 * Available “unit tags” that mark friendly players and AI on your HUD
 * Available Spectator Mode for use when lives run out
-* Pre-placed custom execution lines to run your own scripts within this one
+* Available pre-placed custom execution lines to run your own scripts within this one
 * Loads of other large and small features!
-Check out G_Revive_init.sqf
+Check out the parameters for more details.

 This package includes an application of the script as part of an example mission.